Sidi-Ali/new4card/README.md

 ### Useful resources

-- [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) -  This helped me to understand how arrange items in rows and columns.
+- [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) -  This helped me to understand how items are arranged in rows and columns.

 ## Author